turingschool/frontend-mod-1-prework/section2/README.md

 }
 ```
 - argument - *the actual value passed to a function's parameters for that specific function call*
-- parameter - *placeholder variable included in the declaration of a function, as part of its general program*
+- parameter - *placeholder variable included in the declaration of a function, as part of its general rules*

 ### JavaScript Reserved Keywords